Go Baguio! Your Complete Guide to Baguio City, Philippines

 Let us say you have only 24 hours or less to spend in Baguio City -- how would you make the most out of your trip?

-Folks visit the City of Pines for many reasons and do not always come up on vacation.
+Folks visit the city for many reasons and do not always come up on vacation.
 The reasons coming up on a short trip would be business, or maybe to attend a friend or relative's wedding, or maybe to use the city as a jump-off point to places like Sagada and other

 places in the Cordillera Region of the Philippines.
 So if you want to take in a bit of sightseeing or shopping, here are some suggestions for you.